 At dct I did two things, I taught long term unemployed people computer applications, html and css and I maintained dct’s intranet.

-From the teaching I learnt just how counterintuitive most computer applications are and saw the impact of poor design on people.
+From the teaching I learned just how counter intuitive most computer applications are and saw the impact of poor design on people.
 It also gave me a ready pool of volunteers to use for testing designs (it can be quite humbling).